TimTeaFan/shiny-examples/README.md

-# shiny-examples
+# Examples of useful shiny features

-Some examples of useful shiny features.
+This repository contains a selection of useful shiny features.